WordPress/gutenberg/packages/env/README.md

 The run command can be used to open shell sessions or invoke WP-CLI commands.

 <div class="callout callout-alert">
-To run a WP-CLI command that includes optional arguments, enclose the command in quotation marks; otherwise, the arguments are ignored.
+To run a WP-CLI command that includes optional arguments, enclose the WP-CLI command in quotation marks; otherwise, the optional arguments are ignored.
+This is because flags are normally passed to `wp-env` itself, meaning that the flags are not considered part of the argument that specifies the WP-CLI command.
+With quotation marks, `wp-env` considers everything inside quotation marks the WP-CLI command argument.

 For example, to list cron schedules with optional arguments that specify the fields returned and the format of the output: